 For each half-credit course, there are two things you must do at school.
 During the summer, this means that you will report to the summer school site (Blackman High School).

 1. Mid-way test - must be supervised by the lab facilitator at summer school site (Blackman High School).
 (This test is the equivalent of a nine-weeks test.)
 Exact date of the mid-way test will be announced by the teacher in the course.
 This test counts as 10% of your course grade.

 2. Semester exam - must be supervised by the lab facilitator at summer school site (Blackman High School).
 The semester exam must be taken no later than the last day of the course but can be taken sooner if the student has finished all assignments for the course.
 This test counts as 25% of your course grade.
 If you are taking a TN Ready course, the state test may substitute for the semester exam.

 All students taking the second semester of a state TNReady exam course online must take the TNReady exam.

 TNReady means state-tested.
-This applies to Chemistry, Biology, US History/Geography, Integrated Math 1, 2, or 3, and English 1, 2 or 3.
+This applies to Biology, US History/Geography, Integrated Math 1, 2, or 3, and English 1 or 2.
 The TN Department of Education determines the specific dates for the tests to be administered.
 Those exams will be administered at your physical school in November or December and again in April or May.
 Your grade will not be finalized until you have taken the TN Ready exam.
 Your school counselor will be notified that you need to take the test and will inform you as to the exact date, time, and location for you to report for the exam.